-Go on epic hikes with picture-perfect backdrops in every direction
+Epic hikes with picture-perfect backdrops in all directions

-Rocky Mountain National Park is the essence of big country, big terrain, and photographic landscapes — no matter where you point your lens.
-The park is home to over 350 miles of hiking trails that range from easy walks in wildflower-covered valleys to challenging alpine climbs along the lofty heights of the Continental Divide.
-The park’s geological diversity, its abundance of wildlife, and accessible trails are just a few of the reasons 4.5 million visitors adventured there in 2018.
+Rocky Mountain National Park (RMNP) is the essence of mountain scenery inviting you for breathtaking hikes in photographic landscapes — no matter where you point your lens.
+RMNP is home to nearly 200 miles of hiking trails ranging from easy meadow walks in wildflower-covered valleys to challenging alpine climbs along the lofty heights of the Continental Divide.
+The park’s geological diversity, abundance of wildlife, and accessible trails are just a few of the reasons it’s one of Colorado’s most popular hiking destinations.

 Things you need to know